 Bigodi Wetland Biodiversity

-Bigodi wetland sanctuary stretches over 8 km long and 1.3km wide supporting a diversity of habitats including papyrus swamp and riverine forest extending onto Kibale Forest.
-The biodiversity here includes a checklist of over 200 bird species, 8 species of resident primates and numerous butterflies and varied plants.
+Bigodi wetland sanctuary stretches over 8 km long and 1.3km wide supporting a diversity of habitats including papyrus swamp and riverine forest adjacent to Kibale Forest.
+The biodiversity across this extensive habitat include; a checklist of over 200 bird species, 8 species of resident primates and numerous butterflies and varied plants.

-Bigodi wetlands maintains two excellent walking trails divided into short and long sections, to fit in the visitor’s interests and available time.
+Bigodi wetlands (KAFRED) which lie 5km beyond the Kanyanchu Visitors’ centre of Kibale Forest also the main chimpanzee trekking trailhead is famed by its rewarding guided nature trails that crisscross a diversity of habitats.
+These trails excellent walking trails are divided into short and long sections, suitable to cater for visitor’s interests and available time.
 The sanctuary being a training centre, boasts some of the best guides specializing in different interests of birding, botany and culture.

 Birding Watching Tours in Bigodi Wetland Sanctuary